 When you report secondary employment, you are to do so in such a way as to allow your manager to determine whether or not it is permitted.

-In case of serious offence, or if an employee continues to engage in secondary employment despite a request or decision ordering him or her to desist, he or she may incur disciplinary liability for misconduct or the university employment may be terminated.
+In the case of a serious offence, or if an employee continues to engage in secondary employment despite a request or decision ordering him or her to desist, he or she may incur disciplinary liability for misconduct or the university employment may be terminated.

 Please contact your line manager or the human resources officer within your department/faculty or equivalent.